SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/index.md

 Activating **SharePoint Online Documents** makes SharePoint Online the preferred document repository for all your documents.

-A self-service UI to provision and configure SharePoint as SO repository from SuperOffice Settings and Maintenance.
+A self-service UI to provision and configure SharePoint as SO repository from SuperOffice Settings and maintenance.

 ## Benefits